rust-lang/rust/doc/rust.md

 }
 ~~~~

-Interface items also define a type with the same name as the
+Trait items also define a type with the same name as the
-interface.
+trait.
 Values of this type are created by
 [casting](#type-cast-expressions) values (of a type for which an
 implementation of the given interface is in scope) to the interface
 type.